NicolasHug/Surprise/CONTRIBUTING.md

 Any change to the code should now be immediately reflected during execution.
-If you're modifying Cython code (`.pyx` files), you'll need to compile the code in order to see the chanes.
+If you're modifying Cython code (`.pyx` files), you'll need to compile the code in order to see the changes.
 This can be achieved by running `pip install -e .` again.

 Running and writing tests